 Some aspects of our time together in the building worshipping will be altered to meet current social distancing recommendations and safety guidelines.
 This includes:

-- Electronic copies of the bulletin are available each week on our website for personal use: www.trinitymerrill.com/live.
+- Electronic copies of the bulletin are available each week on our website for personal use: www.trinitymerrill.com/live in addition to printed paper copies

 - We will use screens exclusively to guide our use of liturgy, prayers, songs…etc.

-- All hymnals, pencils, pieces of paper, pens, and fellowship pads will be taken out of the pews.
+- Fellowship pads have been taken out of the pews.
 We encourage everyone to record your worship attendance using our digital connect card found here: www.trinitymerrill.com/live

-- Offering plates will not be passed person-to-person during the service.
+- Offering plates are not passed person-to-person during the service.
 We encourage you to consider using Text to Give or setting up electronic giving.
 There will also be a places at church exits for people to drop envelopes or donations.
 Learning more about how to give electronically here: www.trinitymerrill.com/give

 Where can I enter and exit the building?